balaenazhao/CompuTools/metaData_PS4.md

 sex | gender of the specimen
-lifestage | age of the bird when it was caught or died massing | body mass of the bird in grammes eventdate | the date when bird was caught or died continent | the continent where the bird was caught or confined country | the country where the bird was caught or confined stateprovince | the state/province where the bird was caught or confined county | the county where the bird was caught or confined locality | the locality where the bird was caught or confined
+lifestage | age of the bird when it was caught or died massing | body mass of the bird in grammes eventdate | the date when the bird was caught or died continent | the continent where the bird was caught or confined country | the country where the bird was caught or confined countrycode | 3-lettered unique code for each country stateprovince | the state/province where the bird was caught or confined county | the county where the bird was caught or confined locality | the locality where the bird was caught or confined